a2stuff/a2d/res/notes/testplan.md

 * Mount a disk with the BINSCII system utility.
 Launch DeskTop.
 Invoke the BINSCII system file.
 Verify that the display is not truncated.

+* Repeat the following test cases for these operations: Copy, Move, Delete, Lock, Unlock:
+  * Select multiple files.
+Start the operation.
+During the initial count of the files, press Escape.
+Verify that the count is cancelled and the progress dialog is closed.
+  * Select multiple files.
+Start the operation.
+After the initial count of the files is complete and the actual operation has started, press Escape.
+Verify that the operation is cancelled and the progress dialog is closed.
+* Select multiple files.
+Special > Get Size.
+During the count of the files, press Escape.
+Verify that the count is cancelled and the dialog is closed.

 ## Shortcuts